back2dos/travix/README.md

-# Travix - Travis CI helper for Haxe
+# Travix - Travis CI / GitHub Actions helper for Haxe
 [![Build Status](https://travis-ci.org/back2dos/travix.svg?branch=master)](https://travis-ci.org/back2dos/travix)

-Are you tired of setting up Travis CI for all your projects?
+Are you tired of setting up Travis CI or GitHub Actions for all your projects?
 Then `travix` is for you! \o/

 1. [Quickstart](#quickstart)
 1. [Building](#building)